How to Fix Windows Update Service Not Running? 10 Simple Solutions

 The Windows Update service not running error can occur due to wrong or outdated device drivers.
 You should check all your device drivers and update all outdated ones to confirm this.

-Manually, updating drivers is a long and boring process.
+Manually updating drivers is a long and boring process.
 Thus, you can use Driver Easy to automatically recognize your system and install accurate drivers.
-With this tool, you don’t need to know what your computer system is and which drivers are compatible with your computer.
+With this tool, you don’t need to know what your computer system is or which drivers are compatible with your computer.

-All you have to follow these quick steps to download and install the right system drivers:
+All you have to do is follow these quick steps to download and install the right system drivers:

 Step 1.
 Foremost, download and install Driver Easy on your computer.